 Why is this?
 Who can be this stupid?

-Why is the normal that we have 15% flow efficiency?
+Why is it normal to have 15% flow efficiency?
 That is not good.
-In fact; it is lousy.
+In fact, it is lousy.
 How can we together have built an organization that is this stupid?

 The departments are organized in silos, but this work requires that we go through all the silos and work together to achieve a result.
-This is how value is created - it’s called the value stream (blogged about that realization before - it was painful)
+This is how value is created - it’s called the value stream (I blogged about that realization before - it was painful)

 Optimizing the process - the fast, fun & cheap way